At the Sweet People Club, our mission is to provide education, support, and community for individuals with prediabetes and type 2, and their families.

 Lies, All Lies "Prediabetes Always Leads To 'Full Blown' Diabetes" First of all, let's get this straight - there is no such thing as "full blown" diabetes.

-There's prediabetes, type 2 diabetes, and type 1 diabetes.
+There's prediabetes, type 2 diabetes, type 1 diabetes and gestational diabetes (OK< and others but let's stay focused).
 Type 1 diabetes is a very different disease and not one we cover much in the Sweet People Club.
 People who have type 1 diabetes typically get it as an adolescent or young adult.

 Prediabetes and type 2 diabetes can be thought of as cousins.
 They share lots of things in common, but have their differences too.
 What is also incorrect is that people with prediabetes will always develop type 2 diabetes.
 The risk is greatly increased, sure, but there are no guarantees that an individual will absolutely progress to type 2.
 Some people never advance beyond prediabetes.

 But there are many individuals with type 2 diabetes who can manage with heatlhy eating and being active .
-Instead they rely on oral medications to control their blood sugars or newer non-insulin injectables.
+Some will also need to rely on oral medications to control their blood sugars or newer non-insulin injectables because there are at least 8 known deficits in the body for someone with type 2.
+If medications are needed, it's not because you've failed; your beta cells in the pancreas are limping along and need help!
 And people with prediabetes never have a need for insulin as part of a daily therapy.

 Worst Case Scenarios And Totally Avoidable "I’m Going To Lose A Limb or Go Blind" Okay, everyone's heard a story or two about someone's relative who had diabetes (it's always just diabetes, not type 1 or type 2 or anything specific, right?) who lost a toe or three because of their diabetes.
 Or was it Aunt Millie who didn’t have all the newest medications and eventually went blind.